jessicakallberg/readmeGenerator/README.md

-# Fun times!
+# Fun Times!

 ## Description
-    Detail on how to relax and have a good time!
+    About relaxing and having a fun time!

 ## Installation
-    Would need to fork this repo and initiate npm to have dependencies
+    No installation needed

 ## License